GTMStack

 Pre-Migration

-Data audit: Before you move anything, audit your current data.
-How many records do you have?
-How many are duplicates?
-How many have missing required fields?
-Clean the data before migrating — migrating dirty data into a new system just recreates the same problems in a new environment.
+Data audit: Audit your current data before moving anything.
+How many records?
+How many duplicates?
+How many missing required fields?
+Clean the data before migrating.
+Migrating dirty data just recreates problems in a new environment.

-Integration mapping: Document every integration connected to the tool you are replacing.
-For each integration, identify: what data flows through it, what direction, what frequency, and what breaks if it stops working.
-You will need to rebuild each of these integrations in the new tool.
+Integration mapping: Document every integration connected to the tool you’re replacing.
+For each: what data flows, what direction, what frequency, what breaks if it stops.

 User workflow documentation: Interview users from every team that touches the tool.
-Document their daily workflows, their custom views, their saved reports, and their automation rules.
-The new tool needs to support all of these on day one — not in theory, but in practice.
+Document daily workflows, custom views, saved reports, and automation rules.

 Migration Execution

 Run both systems in parallel.
-Do not cut over from the old tool to the new tool in a single day.
-Run both systems simultaneously for 2 to 4 weeks, with data syncing between them.
-This gives your team time to learn the new tool while still having the old one as a fallback.
+Don’t cut over in a single day.
+Run both simultaneously for 2 to 4 weeks, with data syncing between them.

 Migrate in phases.
-Start with the lowest-risk team or workflow.
-If you are migrating CRM, start with a single sales team and leave the others on the old system until the migration is validated.
-Expand to additional teams one at a time.
+Start with the lowest-risk team.
+If you’re migrating CRM, start with a single sales team and leave the others on the old system until validated.

 Validate data after every batch.
-After each data migration batch, compare record counts, field values, and relationships between the old and new systems.
+Compare record counts, field values, and relationships.
 Spot-check 50 to 100 records manually.
-Automated validation scripts should check for null fields, broken relationships, and data type mismatches.
+Automated validation scripts should check for nulls, broken relationships, and data type mismatches.

 Post-Migration

 Monitor adoption.
-Track login frequency, feature usage, and data entry patterns in the new tool for the first 90 days.
-If adoption is low, investigate whether the issue is training, workflow gaps, or performance problems.
+Track login frequency, feature usage, and data entry patterns for 90 days.

-Decommission the old tool deliberately.
-Do not just let the subscription lapse.
-Export a final backup of all data, verify that all integrations have been migrated, confirm that no automated workflows still reference the old tool, and then decommission.
-The old vendor should receive a formal cancellation, not a lapsed credit card.
+Decommission deliberately.
+Don’t just let the subscription lapse.
+Export a final backup, verify all integrations have been migrated, confirm no automated workflows reference the old tool, then decommission.

 Total Cost of Ownership

-The purchase price of a GTM tool is typically 40% to 60% of the total cost of owning it.
-The rest comes from implementation, integration, training, maintenance, and the opportunity cost of the ops team’s time.
+The purchase price of a GTM tool is typically 40% to 60% of the total cost.
+The rest comes from implementation, integration, training, maintenance, and opportunity cost.

 Direct Costs

-• Support tiers: Premium support, dedicated account management, and professional services.
+• Support tiers: Premium support, dedicated account management.

-• Overage charges: Contact database overages, API call overages, email send overages.
+• Overage charges: Contact database, API calls, email send overages.

 Indirect Costs

-• Integration: Building and maintaining integrations with other tools.
-Budget 10 to 20 hours per integration for initial build and 2 to 5 hours per month for ongoing maintenance.
+• Integration: 10 to 20 hours per integration for initial build and 2 to 5 hours per month for maintenance.

-• Training: Classroom training, self-paced learning, and the productivity dip during the learning curve.
-Expect 2 to 4 weeks of reduced productivity per user during a major tool transition.
+• Training: 2 to 4 weeks of reduced productivity per user during a major tool transition.

-• Administration: Someone needs to manage users, permissions, custom fields, workflows, and data quality.
-For a Salesforce instance with 100 users, this is typically 0.5 to 1.0 FTE.
+• Administration: For a Salesforce instance with 100 users, this is typically 0.5 to 1.0 FTE.

 The Consolidation Trend

 The clear trend in 2026 is consolidation.
-After a decade of tool proliferation, GTM teams are actively reducing the number of tools in their stack.
-The driver is not cost reduction (though that is a benefit) — it is operational simplicity.
+After a decade of tool proliferation, GTM teams are actively reducing tool count.
+Our survey found that 44% are actively consolidating.
+The driver isn’t just cost.
+It’s operational simplicity.
 Fewer tools means fewer integrations, fewer data quality issues, fewer vendor relationships, and fewer things that can break.

-The practical expression of this trend is GTM engineers — a role that did not exist five years ago — evaluating entire tool categories for elimination.
+The practical expression of this trend is GTM engineers evaluating entire tool categories for elimination.
 Can the CRM’s built-in sequencing replace the standalone sales engagement tool?
-Can a unified GTM platform replace five point solutions?
-Can AI-powered automation reduce the need for manual tools altogether?
+Can a unified platform replace five point solutions?
+Can AI automation reduce the need for manual tools altogether?

 These are engineering questions, not procurement questions.
-The answers depend on API quality, data model compatibility, integration architecture, and total cost of ownership — exactly the criteria we have covered in this guide.
+The answers depend on API quality, data model compatibility, integration architecture, and total cost of ownership.
 The companies that approach their GTM stack as an engineering system, rather than a shopping list, are the ones that will operate most efficiently in 2026 and beyond.

 Stay in the loop